 When the project is within the same genre as the graduate’s MFA Thesis Manuscript, one available model might be the Program’s “Novel Semester,” also extended in this instance to include poetry manuscripts: that is, the first two packet submissions might be combined, allowing for initial faculty review of a substantial portion of the work-in-progress.
 (The usual caveat remains, however: Program faculty will not function as line-editors for material being readied for publication.)
 A project in an unfamiliar genre would necessarily be more exploratory.

 Candidates should apply by September 15 for the January semester, or March 15 for the July semester.
-The application should be submitted electronically to the Director at the email address below and will require:
+The application should be submitted electronically via Submittable using the link below and will require:

 - a writing sample (10 pages of poetry, or 25 pages of prose, in the proposed genre);